-In the first two issues of Reliable Plant, I outlined why planning frustrates many companies and why many planners do not plan.
+In past articles, I outlined why planning frustrates many companies and why many planners do not plan.
 I explained that serious frustration stems from incorrectly encouraging supervisors to wait on planning for all reactive work.
 I also wrote that planners commonly help jobs in progress to the extent that they have no time left to plan new work.

 With these major issues addressed, this column enumerates all of the principles of a successful planning and scheduling program.
 The six planning principles and six scheduling principles listed on this page form the essence of my “Maintenance Planning and Scheduling Handbook”.